 HOW TO GET THERE

-Currently, there is no parking or trailhead access for Elizabethtown Meadows, although work to provide this access is underway.
-In addition, the connector trail from Waddle Ranch Preserve is under construction with completion scheduled for October 2015.
+Currently, there is no parking nor trailhead access for Elizabethtown Meadows, although work to provide this access from Northstar's Castle Peak parking area is underway.

 RULES, REGULATIONS, GOOD TO KNOW

 - When complete, the connector trail to Waddle Ranch Preserve will be open to hiking, running, bicycling, and non-motorized winter use

 - Unauthorized motorized vehicles of any kind are strictly prohibited